mon/0x40-web/README.md

 ```bash
 npm install
 ```
 Build with `npx webpack`.
 It will create a `dist` folder.
-For seamless development with auto-reload, `npx webpack serve`.
+For seamless development with auto-reload, `npx webpack serve` - if you do this, put any respacks in `public/respacks` so they're found by the local server.